 Rosa ‘Super Fairy’ is a gently rambling rose, bearing clusters of fully double, pink flowers.
 It’s less vigorous than many rambling roses, making it ideal for growing up an arch or trellis against a wall.

-Rosa ‘Albertine’ is a very popular rambler that gives a lavish display of coppery pink, highly scented flowers in summer.
-It’s very vigorous variety and makes an excellent cut flower.
+Rosa ‘Albertine’ is a popular rambler, bearing coppery pink, highly scented flowers in summer.
+It’s a vigorous variety and makes an excellent cut flower.

 Rosa banksiae ‘Lutea’

 Rosa banksiae ‘Lutea’ flowers earlier than other ramblers, in April or May.
 It’s a vigorous, thornless rambler with small, glossy toothed leaves and hanging sprays of pale yellow, double flowers that have a light fragrance.

 H x S: 12m x 4m

 Rosa ‘Félicité Perpétue’ has a vigorous growth habit and double, creamy pink flowers with a delicate scent similar to primroses.
 Attractive orange-red hips appear in autumn.